ikmb/bloodAGENT/README.md

 `module load gcc/8.3.0`

-To install this pipeline, simply clone the repository to a location:
+To install this pipeline, clone the following repositories and build the libraries and executable by copy&paste the following commands:

 `git clone git@github.com:ikmb/BfxCppClasses.git MyTools`